Transmediale: an in/compatible incident

 KRH: "Well that's a part of what activism is, you know - "

 If I had been doing an uninvited intervention and Gansing had been the moderator I would have expected this, but I had been invited to present by an invited panelist on the topic of my art interventions.
-I thought it was peculiar for a festival director to override the moderator and a panelist in this manner, and found it particularly odd at a festival with the theme "in/compatible," explicitly celebrating 25 years of art interventions and proclaiming in the curatorial statement that:
+I am not used to a festival director overriding the moderator and a panelist in this manner, and found it particularly peculiar at a festival with the theme "in/compatible," explicitly celebrating 25 years of art interventions and proclaiming in the curatorial statement that:

 "Contrary to the fear of the incompatible, so prevalent in the age of cloud-computing, the festival raises the question of what happens when incompatibility is brought to the fore rather than hidden away in the dark underbelly of digital culture?"

-So below is a screenshot of my AR installation that Gansing found so offensive: "Reign of Gold," created for the AR Occupy Wall Street project.
+So below are a screenshot and video of my AR art that Gansing found so offensive: "Reign of Gold" created for the AR Occupy Wall Street project.
 (For photos taken in its more "natural" environments, click on the link above.)